Provable Coordination for LLM Agents via Message Sequence Charts: Example: Medical Diagnosis Consensus

 The LLM action definition of \texttt{assess} is shown in Listing~\ref{lst:consensus-actions}.
 The action \texttt{reconsider} is analogous.
 The remaining actions \texttt{check\_agreement}, \texttt{inc\_trials}, and \texttt{choose\_result} are simple (non-LLM) functions. \(\mathtt{LLM1}\) owns the loop.
 Both LLMs appear in the body, so \(\mathtt{LLM2}\) receives a control broadcast at each iteration to learn whether execution continues or exits.
 The initial assessments are structurally independent: both LLMs act on the same notes without seeing each other's reasoning before the first verdict exchange.
 This independence is visible in the global workflow and requires no additional annotation or runtime enforcement.

-Additional executable examples, including a planning-based parallel arithmetic evaluator, are included in the companion ZipperGen artifact.
+Additional executable examples, including a planning-based parallel arithmetic evaluator, are included with ZipperGen.

 \paragraph{Verifiable properties.} The workflow is deadlock-free by construction.
-The control structure bounds the number of reconsideration rounds by \texttt{max\_rounds}.
-This is a bound on the coordination pattern, not a termination guarantee for individual LLM calls.
-If execution reaches the final result-selection step, the returned value is either the agreed verdict or the conservative fallback \texttt{unknown}.
+Assuming \texttt{trials} starts at $0$ and \texttt{inc\_trials} increments it by one, at most \texttt{max\_rounds} reconsideration rounds run, a property of the action implementations and their dataflow, not of the abstract coordination semantics, and not a termination guarantee for individual LLM calls.
+The final action \texttt{choose\_result} returns the agreed verdict or the conservative fallback \texttt{unknown}.